 An important difference between the preseeding methods is the point at which the preconfiguration file is loaded and processed.
 For initrd preseeding this is right at the start of the installation, before the first question is even asked.
 For file preseeding this is after the CD or CD image has been loaded.
 For network preseeding it is only after the network has been configured.

 Obviously, any questions that have been processed before the preconfiguration file is loaded cannot be preseeded (this will include questions that are only displayed at medium or low priority, like the first hardware detection run).
-Section B.2.2, “Using boot parameters to preseed questions” offers a way to avoid these questions being asked.
+A not so convenient way to avoid these questions from being asked is to preseed them through the boot parameters, as described in Section B.2.2, “Using boot parameters to preseed questions”.